HL7/case-reporting/source/pages/_includes/rr-determination-of-reportability-rule-extension-intro.md

 active: StructureDefinition-rr-determination-of-reportability-rule-extension-intro
 ---

-A rule that led to the determination of reportability.
+This Extension profile represents a rule that led to the determination of reportability.